eda-ricercatore/admin-notes/skill-set/higher-end-roles/computer-security.md

 		* anti-malware
 		* security event testing
 	- security operations for cloud platforms
++ 3+ years of writing experience or experience in the technical field of security.
+Knowledge of Hadoop security concepts, especially that of Apache Ranger.
 + skill set:
 	- lead and execute all required audits and security practices:
 		* SOC2